-Radical hope is also about preparedness, so we’ve gathered together some excellent bushfire readiness resources for you – to read and use in this cooler, wetter La Niña year.
+Radical hope is also about preparedness, so we’ve gathered together some excellent bushfire readiness resources for you – to read and use in this cooler, wetter La Niña year (and beyond!).
 Thinking tools, planting lists, and learnings to sift through.

 This summer may bring a chance to plant and plan for many of us, so now’s the time to get to it.

 This summer is predicted to bring with it what we hope is a slight respite from unprecedented summer heat and fires, with the La Niña effect arriving in eastern Australia and beyond.
 This means a (hopefully) slightly cooler and wetter summer than usual, where we are.

 Like many who were caught up in the catastrophic bushfires over last summer in Australia, my breathing still comes fast when I think about, or look at pictures of, or read reports related to that time.
 But this visceral reaction in my chest doesn’t change the fact that, in a La Niña year, now is the time to spend reading, ingesting and actioning bushfire-readiness resources.
 To read, think, plan, discuss, design and plant – for future summers of uncertainty.
 Or, of terrible certainly – depending on which way you’re prepared to look at it.

 So.
 Enter the radical hope.
 Time to gather excellent, thoughtful resources, for us and for you to read and to use this season.
 All of these resources are Australia-centric, but there’s a LOT in them that would be helpful to fire-readiness on other continents, too.